GoogleChrome/web.dev/src/site/content/en/blog/origin-trials/index.md

       `Origin-Trial: TOKEN_GOES_HERE`

 1. Try out the new feature.
 1. Submit feedback.
-This can be done via the origin trial site: this feedback is not public and is available only to a limited group of people on the Chrome team.
+Do this through the origin trial site.
+This feedback is not public and is available only to a limited group of people on the Chrome team.
 Each trial also provides a link for spontaneous community feedback.
    This typically points to the the feature on GitHub or some other public